 When search locations are used in Outlook a drag/drop operation to save an email into SharePoint immediately opens the Save to SharePoint window with the initial search results presented ready for the user to refine.

-We have now achieved the objective of keeping the solution useable as the number of projects grows over time.
-The user experience is now consistent and remains just as useable if there are 50 projects or 5,000 projects.
+We have now achieved the objective of keeping the solution usable as the number of projects grows over time.
+The user experience is now consistent and remains just as usable if there are 50 projects or 5,000 projects.

 3. Personalized views of projects

 We will continue by working on the Project Management Office solution profile for the Operations group of users who actively participate in projects as either project managers or members of project teams.

 If we take a look at the Project Register list we can see that each project has a single project manager and one or more users listed in the project team.

 In SharePoint the Project Manager column is configured as: